Zwill1/Astro-Portfolio/README.md

 ## Visuals Plus Portfolio Website

-This website is to showcase examples of front-end, back-end and Full Stack Development projects.
+This website is to showcase examples of front-end, back-end and Full Stack Development projects on a modern looking website.

 ## Goals

-Display a list of skills and experiences as a Full Stack Developer.
+- Display a list of skills and experiences as a Full Stack Developer.
+- Include whether the website is live or not
+- Include links to project code if allowed

 ## Skills